 A good 2.1 undergraduate Honours degree in business, marketing or a related subject from the UK or the equivalent international qualification.
-We also consider applicants who have majored in another subject but have a business or marketing minor.
+The University also considers applicants who have majored in another subject but have a business or marketing minor.
 Applicants with business experience are welcome, and we will take work experience into account in the evaluation of applications.

 - If you studied your first degree outside the UK, see the international entry requirements.